edcarp/edcarp.github.io/_posts/2018-05-22-dc-workshop.md

 date:   2018-05-22 16:01:26 +0000
 categories: jekyll update
 ---
-# Data Carpentry Workshop for Social Scientists, 4-5 October 2018
+# Data Carpentry Workshop (Python) for Social Scientists, 4-5 October 2018

 Data Carpentry for social scientists workshop is to be held on 4-5 October 2018 at the University of Manchester.